AluBhorta/UCSPy-Engine/docs/modify_constraints.md

 Hard and Soft constraints can only be included or excluded via the `use_ids` json configuration parameter (`constraints.hard_constraints.use_ids` & `constraints.soft_constraints.use_ids`).

 Each Soft constraint additionally require a `unit_penalty` parameter (0.0-1.0).
-The higher the `unit_penalty`, the more it is given preference relative to other soft contraints.
+The higher the `unit_penalty`, the more it is given preference relative to other soft constraints.

 ---